chiomanwanedo/ecs-node-demo/report.md

 This allowed the system to authenticate with AWS and access services such as ECR and ECS.

 ## Step 2: Containerizing the Application with Docker

 A Dockerfile was created to define how the web application should be packaged into a container image.

-The Dockerfile specifies:
-- The base image
-- The application dependencies
-- The port the application listens on
-- The command used to start the application

 ### Dockerfile